 This document describes the standards we adhere to when transcribing sources for family history research.

 It also contains our statement of Copyright.

+It should be noted that the ancient records which most genealogists research are at best physically degraded and at worst totally illegible.
 This is the nature of ancient documents.
 There are various reasons why this is so:-

 - the very age of the documents

 - the manner of creation of the documents, and

 - the physical nature of the materials used to create them